ddry/ddry-guide/README.md

 ### Convention over configuration spec folder structure

-Now we have `ddry.json` stating that `spec` is out spec folder and `lib` is our code folder.
+Now we have `ddry.json` stating that `spec` is our spec folder and `lib` is our code folder.
 At the moment only code module in `lib` is `numbering`, so `spec/numbering` is the folder for this module method specs.
 We even have `spec/numbering/ordinal.js` file containg the spec of `ordinal` method of this module.
 Sounds trivially, same as any good convention over configuration.
 I've heard somewhere that triviality is a backside of wisdom.

 However, let's mention some features of [ddry](https://www.npmjs.com/package/ddry) behavior regarding misplaced spec folder files or folders.